Where the Fake Electors Cases Stand in State Court

 In July 2023, Attorney General Dana Nessel announced felony charges against the 16 Michigan residents who had signed their names to the 2020 electoral certificates for Trump, alleging the defendants had falsely claimed to be official electors.
 Each defendant was charged with a range of conspiracy and forgery counts.

 Over a year later, the case remains in pretrial proceedings.
 One fake elector (James Renner) reportedly entered into a cooperation deal with the attorney general.
 Other fake electors (Clifford Frost and Mari-Ann Henry) filed motions to dismiss, claiming that the attorney general could not prove the necessary intent required for all eight charges.
 Frost and Henry supported their motions to dismiss by arguing that Attorney General Nessel did not believe the two defendants intended to unlawfully interfere in Michigan’s electoral process, because of comments made at a Sept.
 18, 2023, event: “[Fake electors] are people who have been brainwashed” and “legit believe” that former President Trump won the 2020 election.
-Ingham County 54A District Judge Kristen Simmons rejected the motions, and Frost appealed to the U.S. Court of Appeals for the Sixth Circuit, which has yet to issue a decision following Frost’s reply brief on July 19.
+Ingham County 54A District Judge Kristen Simmons rejected the motions; after Frost failed to secure an injunction from federal district court to pause the state court proceedings, he appealed to the U.S. Court of Appeals for the Sixth Circuit, which has yet to issue a decision following Frost’s reply brief on July 19.
 Other than Renner, the fake electors pleaded not guilty, triggering a preliminary hearing to determine bind over—that is, whether there is sufficient evidence to send the cases to a jury trial.

 Judge Simmons has presided over the preliminary hearings.
 The first round of hearings, including Kathy Berden, Amy Facchinello, Clifford Frost, Mari-Ann Henry, Michele Lundgren, and Meshawn Maddock, concluded in April 2024.
 The second round, including William Choate, Clifford Frost, Mayra Rodriquez, Rose Rook, Marian Sheridan, and Ken Thompson, concluded in June.
 The remaining three fake electors, including Wyoming, Michigan, Mayor Kent Vanderwood, Stanley Grot, and Timothy King, completed their preliminary hearings on Oct.
 7. Simmons remarked that she would likely not issue her decisions until all preliminary exams are completed.